2023 Top A-Level IGCSE GCE Tutor|

 Examination Board

-The duration of IGCSE and GCSE courses is usually two years.
-Some schools may condense this into one year, but again, this is rare.
-In terms of exam boards, GCSE is delivered by AQA, OCR, Edexcel, CCEA and WJEC.
-IGCSE is delivered by three boards - Cambridge, Edexcel and AQA.
-Students are generally not allowed to choose an exam board.
-Schools will decide which exam boards to use on a per-subject basis, for example, schools offer Chemistry from Cambridge Boards and English from AQA.
-This diversity of exam boards is common regardless of whether the school offers GCSE or IGCSE.
+IGCSE and GCSE courses usually last two years.
+Some schools may compress a two-year term into one year, but this is rare.
+In terms of exam boards, GCSE is offered by AQA, OCR, Edexcel, CCEA and WJEC.
+IGCSE is offered by three boards - Cambridge, Edexcel and AQA.
+Students are usually not allowed to choose their exam board.
+Schools decide which exam boards to use on a per-subject basis, for example, schools offer Chemistry with Cambridge Board and English with AQA.
+Whether a school offers GCSE or IGCSE, exam boards are not uniform.

 Grading

-Another difference between GCSE and IGCSE is the marking system.
-GCSE has traditionally used letter grades (A*, A, B, etc.), but switched to a 1-9 numerical grading system after the syllabus changes.
-IGCSE has also changed its grading system, now Edexcel and AQA grades are 1-9.
-Instead, Cambridge Examination Boards have two syllabus options, which use a numerical or letter grading system, depending on which one your school chooses.
-Most schools will opt for a 1-9 number grading system across all subjects for consistency.
+Another difference between GCSE and IGCSE is the grading system.
+GCSEs have traditionally used letter grades (A*, A, B, etc.) but switched to a 1-9 numerical grading system following changes to the syllabus.
+IGCSE has also changed its grading system and now Edexcel and AQA grades are 1-9.
+Instead, Cambridge Examinations has two syllabus options, which use either a numerical or letter grading system, depending on which one your school chooses.
+Most schools will opt for a 1-9 numerical grading system across all subjects for consistency.
 However, 8-9 in the number system is equivalent to A*, so it is easier to get an A* than a 9.
-Therefore, the numerical scoring system is arguably more difficult.
+Therefore, digital scoring systems are arguably more difficult to achieve high ratings.

 Exam timetable

-GCSE exams are held annually, usually in May, which is best suited for the UK school term.
-They don't usually offer November or January exams, but with the recent Covid issue, another exam period in November has become available.
+GCSE exams are held annually, usually in May, which best suits the UK school term.
+They generally do not offer November or January exams.

 The IGCSE exams offer a May/June exam period each year.
 Some boards will offer additional winter exams (eg Cambridge offers winter exams in November and Edexcel in January).
 In general, however, there will be a reduced range of subject exams offered in winter compared to the main exam period in summer.